 It is also crucial that you consider statutory sick pay in your plan as this will also increase from £92.05 to £94.25 in April.
 This information will help you to plan your budget for 2019 more accurately.
 We also encourage you to look at your policies such as family-friendly benefits and make appropriate amendments.

 Prepare for Automatic enrolment contributions increase

 Another employment law changes 2019 is automatic enrolment contributions increase.
-The minimum you and your employees are expected to pay into your automatic enrolment workplace pension scheme is planned to increase from April 2019.
-The current rate in 2018 overall is 5% with the employer paying 2% and the employee paying 3%.
+The minimum you and your employees are expected to pay into your automatic enrolment workplace pension scheme is planned to increase.
+The rate in 2018 overall was 5% with the employer paying 2% and the employee paying 3%.
 This will increase to 8% overall in 2019 with employers contributing 3% and staff contributing 5%.